KonghaYao/IconPark/packages/solid/README.md

 > Solid-js version fork from React Icons for IconPark
 >
-> I'm KonghaYao, make IconPark be running with Solid-js😍
+> I'm KonghaYao, This Project makes IconPark running with Solid-js😍

 ## Introduction